 Top 5 Reasons for Editing Old Blog Posts:

-By keeping your old posts like new, you not only turn a visitor into a reader or subscriber, but you also improve one decaying part of your blog.
+By keeping your old posts updated, you not only turn a visitor into a reader or subscriber, but you also improve one decaying part of your blog.
 (And your blog is your personality, after all!)

 Let’s look at the sorts of things that need to be edited in old blog posts, and why they needed refreshing.